Head, Genomics & Microbiology Research Lab

 - B.S. in Zoology (Concentration in Genetics), Michigan State University, 1996

-- Jointly Appointed Research Associate Professor, Biology Department, North Carolina Central University
+- Jointly Appointed Research Associate Professor, Biological and Biomedical Sciences, North Carolina Central University

 - Adjunct Assistant Research Professor, Evolutionary Anthropology Department, Duke University